 The global presence of Americanized tacos has provoked outrage from many Mexicans, who take patriotic pride in their national cuisine.
 But beyond a common distaste for "gloopy" North American versions, there is surprisingly little consensus about what is properly Mexican, even in Mexico.
 Every region and virtually every town has its own distinct specialties, which are regarded with deep affection by residents.
-Indeed, the first attempt to write a national history of Mexican food, Salvador Novo's Cocina mexicana, o historia gastronomica de la Ciudad de México (Mexican Cuisine, or Gastronomic History of the City of Mexico, 1967), asserted boldly that the foods of the capital constituted the national cuisine.
-Mexican diets vary widely by ethnic group and social class well as by region, and more critical histories, including one of my own, have shown how the national cuisine has been used for ideological purposes.
+Indeed, the first attempt to write a national history of Mexican food, Salvador Novo's Cocina mexicana, o historia gastronomica de la Ciudad de México (Mexican Cuisine, or Gastronomic History of the City of Mexico, 1967), asserted boldly that the foods of the capital constituted the national cuisine.1 Mexican diets vary widely by ethnic group and social class as well as by region, and more critical histories, including one of my own, have shown how the national cuisine has been used for ideological purposes.
 Nineteenth-century cookbooks sought to establish cultural boundaries of citizenship by excluding dishes that were not considered respectable, particularly indigenous foods made of maize.
 In the twentieth century, the national cuisine has been politicized through inclusion as well as exclusion.
 The Yucatán, for example, has been a culturally distinctive region since the days of rival Maya and Aztec empires.
 Its foods were virtually invisible in nineteenth-century Mexican cookbooks, but they have recently been subsumed within the national cuisine, despite the resistance of Yucatecans who reject the label "Mexican."
-A provide any better that the national cuisine, despite the resistance of Yucatecans who reject the label "Mexican."

-to to
+to t